achilleasmitos/lost_magic_reckoning/Documentation/Naming Conventions.md

 ## Files and folders

 The names of files and folders should follow the same scheme as variables.
 Files should ideally have the same name as their main component.
+Special files called _prototypes_ contain `using` declarations for smart pointers to the classes defined in their neighboring files, and are named after these classes appending '_prototype' at the end.